learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-09-12-imagining-what-could-be.markdown

 tags: [ creativity, software, technology, visualization, modeling ]
 ---

+## Summary

+Sometimes the critical constraining resource is what you can and can't imagine.
+In 2011 Google Foundation gave us a large un-solicited grant to recreate an HTML5 version of our Java program Molecular Workbench.
+I desperately wanted to shift what people imagined was possible.

+## The story starts here

 For many years I worked with [Bob Tinker](https://en.wikipedia.org/wiki/Robert_F._Tinker){:target="_blank"}.
 I first worked for Bob at [TERC](https://www.terc.edu/) where we created and implemented the idea of probeware -- connecting sensors and interfaces to microcomputers to support real-time collection and display of sensor data for science education.
 In 1995 we started [Concord Consortium](https://concord.org/){:target="_blank"} together.
 We could easily imagine things that didn't exist and then iteratively improve and evolve our ideas and designs all in our imagination before we started implemented them.

 I worked closely with Bob for a long time and it was only later that I realized that collaboratively designing things in our imaginations was unusual and this wasn't something that everybody did.